mattirizarry/CS351-Project/README.md

 ```

 #### 7. Seed Database
 Once you have created your tables, you will have to change the provided `seed.sh.template` file with your database credentials.
 Once you have done so, rename the file to `seed.sh`.
-Then you can seed the database.
+Then you can seed the database by running `./seed.sh`

 #### 8. Launch Prisma CLI
 You can verify that the database got populated properly by running